FenyoLab/EC_codeximaging/docs/README_celesta.md

 2. **Imaging data (CSV):** Contains X/Y coordinates and "raw" expression levels per marker (you can input normalized expression here too).
 Each row should correspond to an individual cell.

     ![image](img/imaging_data.png)

-You can prepare these inputs using `notebooks/celesta_data_prep.ipynb`.

-*Note: Need to clean up this notebook!*

 ## Running CELESTA